Lab Values & Blood Disorders

 100

-What is the term for low hemoglobin levels?
+What is the associated diagnosis for a patient with low hemoglobin levels?

 What are the cut-off values for exercise/therapy?